Frequently Asked Questions

 To help you feel more at ease during a consultation, you or your chiropractor may want another person to be there.
 This might be a relative or friend, we can provide a clinical assistant if you would prefer.
 Please let us know if you would like a chaperone so that we can make arrangements prior to your appointment.

 Some problems are more likely than others to reoccur, especially those caused by lifestyle factors such as working environment or poor posture.
 Some of these patients find that maintenance visits spaced throughout the year are helpful in managing ongoing conditions and preventing recurrence after an initial problem has resolved.
-If you think this might help you, please discuss it with your chiropractor.
+If you think this might help you, please discuss it with Philippa at your appointment.

 We will provide you with plenty of advice, information, and self-help tips to help reduce the likelihood of a recurrence.